 The Campanile Orchestra is a symphony orchestra made up of talented non-music majors and members of the greater Rice community who wish to continue their orchestral activities.
 The group plays works from the standard literature and meets on Saturdays from 10:00 am-1:00 pm.
 The orchestra performs two concerts per academic year.

 Auditions take place at the start of the fall semester.
 Auditions are brief (6-8 minutes) and informal.
 Instrumentalists should prepare two contrasting excerpts from solo or orchestral works and scales.
 Sign-up sheets for audition times will be posted at the Shepherd School of Music during the first week of school.
 Please email email@example.com for more information.

-Performances of the Campanile Orchestra will be in Sunday, November 19, 2017 at 6:00 PM and Sunday, April 15, 2018 at 6:00 PM.
-Both performances will be in Stude Concert Hall and open to the public.
+The next performance of the Campanile Orchestra will take place on Sunday, November 24, 2019 at 6:00pm.
+Performances are held in Stude Concert Hall and open to the public.
 Seating is first-come, first-serve (no tickets required).